alexlobera/leanjs_OLD_NX/src/pages/blog/introduction-to-thinking-in-react.md

 ---
-title: Introduction to <br/>Thinking in React
+title: Introduction to <br />Thinking in React
 date: Jan 17, 2019
 subtitle: React is a library -not a framework- that creates user interfaces; and it does in a predictable, efficient, and declarative way
 author: alex